Back to Blog

 For behavioral disorders, like ADHD:

 1. Keep a scheduled routine – kids both need and enjoy structure.
-And use a whiteboard to engage your child in each step.
+Use a whiteboard to engage your child in each step.

-2. Make sure your child eats healthy and get plenty of exercise.
+2. Make sure your child eats healthy and gets plenty of exercise.
 Avoid high-sugar diets.
-European studies have linked artificial colors and flavorings to increased hyperactivity in children, so watch for these ingredients in packaged foods and avoid them as much as possible.
+Artificial colors and flavorings have been linked to increased hyperactivity in children, so watch for these ingredients in packaged foods and avoid them as much as possible.
 Instead, make snacks with fruits and vegetables to reduce the risk of hyperactivity while improving healthy energy and attention.
 Finally, children with high energy often find it impossible to sit still.
-Try to do outdoor activities after school like walking, playing sports, or going to the playground.
+Try to do outdoor activities after school, like walking, playing sports, or going to the playground.

 3. Encourage and praise your child with five positive prosocial behaviors for every negative one.
 Try to focus more on celebrating what your child is doing right versus what he/she is doing wrong.